Dialogue with someone who wonders if he's really saved.

 Matt: Who knows?
-Maybe God has allowed you to feel your despair so that he would ask the questions, so that it could be written in a dialogue, so that it could help others?
+Maybe God has allowed you to feel your despair, so that he would ask the questions so that it could be written in a dialogue and so that it could help others?
 I am glad to hear that.

 Joe: He is that kind of crazy sovereign.

 Matt: Yep.
 Okay . . .
 I'm going to take off.
 Cya later.

 As I reviewed this dialogue I wished I had continued with the issue of sanctification, the process that God brings us through in order to make us more like Christ.
 As Christians we can become hardened to sin; and we do need to practice repentance.